 - matches and candle

 Staying dry is key to staying warm, so take clothes you can put on in layers.
 You’ll need a good base layer (long john bottom and top).
-While synthetics are good, most experienced winter campers end up using merino wool because it’s soft, warm, keeps you dry, and doesn’t absorb odors.
+While synthetics are good, most experienced winter campers end up using merino wool because it’s soft, warm, keeps you dry, and doesn’t absorb odours.

 You’ll also need good wool socks and insulating layers of different thicknesses for different activity levels (think tights, fleece jackets or sweaters, and a down coat).